-Specific considerations may include:
+Specific considerations include:

-Prioritization of Housing Development in Priority Development Areas (PDAs)
+• Prioritization of Housing Development in Priority Development Areas (PDAs)

-The planning process Planning Commission-should prioritize explore prioritizing housing development in areas designated as Priority Development Areas.
+The Planning Commission should prioritize housing development in areas designated as Priority Development Areas.
 Cities with PDAs have access to significant additional funding and plans and infrastructure improvements focused in those areas.

-Zoning that is Contextual with the Existing Look and Feel of Areas and Corridors
+• Zoning that is Contextual with the Existing Look and Feel of Areas and Corridors

-Any ilncreases in zoning in Priority Development Areas and transit corridors over the existing baseline zoning envelope should consider taking e into account the average parcel size within the area or corridor, street width, underutilized lots, the current mix of residential and commercial uses, as well as the height and building form of existing residential and commercial buildings.
+Any increases in zoning in Priority Development Areas and transit corridors over the existing baseline zoning envelope should take into account the average parcel size within the area or corridor, street width, underutilized lots, the current mix of residential and commercial uses, as well as the height and building form of existing residential and commercial buildings.